HarperDB/documentation/docs/deployments/configuration.md

 Replication will attempt to catch up on all remote data upon setup.
 To start replication from a specific date, set this property.

+`revokedCertificates` - _Type_: array;

+An array of serial numbers of revoked certificates.
+If a connection is attempted with a certificate that is in this list, the connection will be rejected.

 ```yaml
 replication:
   copyTablesToCatchUp: true